localstack/docs/content/en/localstack/init-hooks.md

 ## Status endpoint

 There is an additional endpoint at `localhost:4566/_localstack/init` which returns the state of the initialization procedure.
-Boot scripts are currently always in the unknown state, since they are executed outside the localstack process and we don't know whether they have been successfully executed or not.
+Boot scripts (scripts placed in `boot.d`) are currently always in the `UNKNOWN` state, since they are executed outside the LocalStack process and we don't know whether they have been successfully executed or not.

 ```bash
 curl -s localhost:4566/_localstack/init | jq .